 An audit is basically a collection of data to inform decision making.
 You are going to be looking at your trash, mentally or physically sorting it into categories, and then making decisions that will inform planning and next steps.

 You can do a waste audit at any time - they are helpful at any stage of the journey, really.
-You can even think of it as a 'mindset' or an 'awareness' of your waste over time, because things are always changing.
-It's a tool that can be generalized and useful in many settings along the path, which is great, because everyone has a different life, family, household setting (etc) and we all have different challenges and lives.
-A lot of people aren't sure where to begin in minimizing their waste or what to do next, and a waste audit is basically a tailored answer to that question in your own home, and is free to do.
+You can even think of it as a reset or a renewed awareness of your waste over time, because things are always changing.
+It's a tool that can be generalized and useful in many settings along the path, which is great, because everyone has a different life, family, household setting (etc) and we all have different challenges and habits.
+A lot of people aren't sure where to begin in minimizing their waste or what to do next, and a waste audit is basically a tailored answer to that question in your own home, and is completely free to do.

-There's a couple of ways to do this - but basically, you're going to try to be 'aware' for a period of time to collect the data (what's going into your garbage) in order to inform your decision making (changes to your routine to decrease the waste).
+There are a couple of ways to do this - but basically, you're going to try to be 'aware' for a period of time or physically get in there to collect the data (what's going into your garbage) in order to inform your decision making and action planning (changes to your routine to decrease the waste).

 1. Choose a waste area in your home.